Follow these tips to create a patient information slip and customize Dentrix to record the information you gather.

 Now when new patients call your office, you’ll be ready with a telephone information slip and a place in Dentrix to store the information you gather.

-To learn more about customizing the scheduling options in the Appointment Information dialog box, see the Customizing Practice Definitions topic in the Dentrix Help.
+To learn more about customizing the scheduling options in the Appointment Information dialog box, see the Customizing Appointment Check Lists topic in Dentrix Help.

 By Dayna Johnson, Certified Dentrix Trainer